aetaati/CMPT433_Project/README.md

 1. After building the project, navigate to the `web-server` directory in your terminal.
 2. Run the command `npm start dev` to start the web interface locally.
-3. Access the web interface from a device with a web browser by navigating to `http://localhost:3000` in your web browser.
+3. Access the web interface from the host device's web browser by navigating to `http://localhost:3000`.

 ## Cleaning the Project